emtee40/SurvivalManual-wiki/Apps.md

 ### Appstore / Fdroid

 Google-Play might not work - in [fdroid](http://fdroid.org) you can point to alternative repositories.
 When using the default repository you can also be pretty sure the app is libre/[FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) - as are all apps mentioned here.
-Also learn how to install apps without an appstore.
+Also, learn how to "sideload", or install apps without going through an appstore directly.

 ### Light

-So the phone can replace a torch but IMHO you should still have a real emergency LED-torch
+A phone's flashlight may work instead of a true torch, but a real emergency LED-torch is often functionally superior.

 ### Compass

-Direction can be useful - also learn how to read it.
+Directions can be useful - learn how to read and navigate using a compass.

 ### Games

-Have a game app to fight boredom and keep the mind stimulated - I recommend [gobandroid](https://github.com/ligi/gobandroid) to play the ancient game of go which has simple rules but is still immensely deep.
+Have a game app to fight boredom and keep the mind stimulated - I recommend [gobandroid](https://github.com/ligi/gobandroid) to play the ancient game of Go, which has simple rules but is still immensely deep.

 ### Pass app

-I recommend [PassAndroid](https://github.com/ligi/PassAndroid) - just imagine how sad it would be if you get the ticket to the rescue ship in [esPass](http://espass.it) format and have no way to display ..-)
+I recommend [PassAndroid](https://github.com/ligi/PassAndroid) - imagine how frustrating it would be if you get the ticket to the rescue ship in [esPass](http://espass.it) format and are unable to display it.

 ### Tea app

 I recommend the [Material Tea timer](https://github.com/ligi/MaterialTeaTimer).
-Tea or infusions in general will be a thing in these situations.
+Tea or infusions in general will be useful in these situations.

 ### Music